Johan Bäckman: Moldova

 In May 2014, Bäckman was expelled from Moldova and received a five-year entry ban, as his activities were regarded as undermining Moldova's statehood.

 Politics

 Bäckman regards the Taistoists movement of the 1970s, the hardline pro-Soviet faction in the Communist Party of Finland, as "the best thing that happened in the history of Finland".
 He has said: "We can thank the Taistoists for high-quality science, art and culture we enjoy today".
 Bäckman was an independent candidate for European Parliament election in 2009 on the Workers Party of Finland list.
 He gained 554 votes, insufficient to gain a seat.

 In March 2011, Bäckman announced he was a candidate for the 2011 Finnish parliamentary election on the Workers Party of Finland list.
 He gained 36 votes.
 In October 2012, he was a candidate in municipal elections in Espoo, gaining 43 votes.

+In 2023, Bäckman is again running for the Finnish parliament, this time as a candidate for the pro-Russian Power Belongs to the People-party.

 Academic career

 He received his training in sociology at the University of Helsinki, where he defended his PhD in 2006, and has a title of a docent (not an indication of a teaching position or employment) of the sociology of law.
 He also has a title of a docent in criminology at the University of Turku and the University of Eastern Finland.